Woman convicted for driving over holiday decorations - NewsBreak

 A 38-year-old woman has been sentenced to 15 months in the Texas Department of Criminal Justice facilities after she was convicted of running over displays that were part of the "Christmas at the Beach" drive-through light celebration at Rockport Beach last December.

 Somer Rachelle Nesloney was convicted on Dec.
-15 after entering an open plea of criminal mischief between $2,500 and $30,000.
+15 after entering an open plea of criminal mischief with damages between $2,500 and $30,000.

 Nesloney was described as "Grinch who destroyed Christmas display convicted" in a news release from the Aransas County Attorney's office.